joemoose/psiops/docs/equipment.md

 !!! note

-	In this example, you're not wearing a helmet.
+	In this example, you’re not wearing a helmet.
 If you were to wear a helmet, it would fill your remaining body slot.